tschieggm/bluebikes-importer/README.md

 pip install -r requirements.txt python main.py
 ```

+#### Without poetry
+Instead of using poetry, you can use the virtual environment of your choosing and install with `pip` as follows:

 ### For Data Science
 You will need to have a working docker setup on your machine